 10 Experienced-Based Gifts for People with Chronic Illness

-Do you have someone on your gift list who has a chronic illness?
-Consider giving an experience-based gift that has the potential to be talked about for many seasons to come.
-Homes are packed with more stuff than ever before.
-An experience-based gift helps to alleviate the cleaning and organizing headaches that often accompany a physical gift.
+Do you have someone on your gift list who has a chronic illness, such as rheumatoid arthritis or psoriatic arthritis?
+Consider giving them an experience-based gift that they'll be talking about for many seasons to come.
+Our homes are packed with more stuff than ever before.
+A gift of a fun experience helps alleviate the cleaning and organizing headaches that often accompany a physical gift.
 They can provide a range of benefits from building memories to improving fitness, providing fodder for conversations, preventing isolation, and so much more.